 $15,000 to the Lone Star Circle of Care for pediatric equipment and materials for the Round Rock Health Clinic

-$8,500 to Round Rock ISD’s Families in Transition program, $4,250 to the Neighborhood Conference Committee and $4250 for the Round Rock Area Serving Center’s Computers for Kids program
+$8,500 to Round Rock ISD’s Families in the Transition program, $4,250 to the Neighborhood Conference Committee and $4250 for the Round Rock Area Serving Center’s Computers for Kids program.

 $5,000 to Agape Pregnancy Resource Center for their Foundations Class this class helps serve incoming clients, they were able to offer a new Money Matters class, $8,500 to Wonders and Worries to extend free mental health and support services to the 212 children and families, $4,500 to Partners in Education Foundation (PIEF) for the MyOn usage at Caldwell Heights, over 671 students have read 5,087 books totaling 901 hours and 22 minutes.